US SEC charges Nissan, ex-CEO Ghosn with hiding USD 140 mn from investors | Devdiscourse

 Washington, Sep 23 (AFP) US securities regulators on Monday charged Japanese automaker Nissan and its former CEO Carlos Ghosn with hiding more than USD 140 million in Ghosn's expected retirement income from investors.
 Ghosn will pay USD 1 million in fines to settle the matter without admitting wrongdoing, and will be barred from serving as a corporate executive for 10 years, the Securities and Exchange Commission said in a statement.

 Nissan will pay a USD 15 million fine.
 The SEC also charged former board member Greg Kelly aiding in the fraud.
-(AFP) NSA
+The SEC said Ghosn, working with Kelly and other subordinates, devised ways to disguise large amounts of compensation to Ghosn.

+These included entering into secret contracts, backdating letters to grant Ghosn interest in Nissan's long-term compensation plan and changing the calculation of Ghosn's pension to allow more than $50 million in additional benefits, the SEC said.
+"Investors are entitled to know how, and how much, a company compensates its top executives," said Stephanie Avakian, co-director of the SEC's Division of Enforcement.
+"Ghosn and Kelly went to great lengths to conceal this information from investors and the market."
+Ghosn, who was fired from Nissan in November 2018, settled without admitting or denying the SEC's charges, as did Nissan and Kelly.

+Ghosn has denied any wrongdoing and accuses Nissan executives opposed to his plans to further integrate the firm with France's Renault of plotting against him.
+"We are satisfied with the conclusion of the US case," said a statement from attorneys representing Ghosn.
+"The settlement specifically allows Mr. Ghosn to continue to fight the allegations against him in Japan, which Mr. Ghosn intends to pursue vigorously."
+"We are confident that once the case is heard in its entirety, Mr Ghosn will be acquitted," the statement added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)